enbnt/enbnt.github.io/content/posts/tracing-and-testing.md

 }
 ```

-Here is another example Controller, which uses the concept of Process Local Tracing.
+Here is another example `Controller`, which uses the concept of Process Local Tracing.
-This is a way to include information in your distributed trace that is key to understand
+This is a way to include information in your distributed trace that highlights
-within the local process node's execution.
-This example is meant to illustrate critical lifecycle
+execution or behavior within that local node's process This example is meant to
-phase timings:
+illustrate critical lifecycle phase timings:

 ```scala
 class LifecycleController extends Controller {